Academic Advising and Support

-This generalized Academic Recovery Process is required for all Undecided/Exploratory students, all Pre-Engineering students, and declared students in some academic colleges.
-Students who are not in academic good standing should review the policy on academic status and check with their college’s academic associate dean to determine the best route back to academic success.
-Students who are denied when applying to return to any specific academic college from academic suspension may be eligible to return to the university after successfully completing an approved Academic Recovery Plan.
+This generalized Academic Recovery Process is required for declared students in some academic colleges, Undecided/Exploratory (TTUD) students, and Pre-Engineering students.
+Students who are not in academic good standing should review the policy on academic status and check with their academic associate dean to determine the best route back to academic success.
+Students who are denied when applying to return to any specific academic college from academic suspension may be eligible to return to the university as TTUD students after successfully completing an approved Academic Recovery Plan with University Advising.

-Academic Testing Services provides a wide variety of standardized exams integral to the admissions, enrollment, matriculation, and graduation/certification/licensure requirements of Texas Tech, the state, and specific employers recruiting Texas Tech graduates.
+Academic Testing Services provides a wide variety of standardized exams integral to the admissions, enrollment, matriculation, and graduation/certification/licensure requirements of Texas Tech, the state of Texas, and specific employers recruiting Texas Tech graduates.
 These standardized exams meet specific requirement needs for undergraduate, graduate, and professional career path programs at Texas Tech.
-Exams administered include, but are not limited to, the following: Accuplacer, ACT, GRE, LSAT, MAT, MCAT, MPRE, NICET, PRAXIS, Quick THEA, SAT, TEAS, Texas Educator Certification (TExES), and TOEFL.
+Exams administered include, but are not limited to, the following: Accuplacer, ACT, GRE, LSAT, MAT, MCAT, MPRE, PRAXIS, Quick THEA, SAT, TEAS, Texas Educator Certification (TExES), TSI, and TOEFL.